persapiens/Course/README.md

 * Monitor and analyze **telemetry** data.
 * Implement **resilience testing** on production environments (e.g., Chaos Monkey).

-### Tech Talks

-Students in CSC 591 will organize in groups and present one tech talk during lecture.
-For a *tech talk*, students are expected to cover one tool or technology revelant to DevOps in a 15-20 minute presentation.
-Students should perform a small demo to help illustrate the tool.
-Three days during the semester will be reserved for these presentations.

-### Homeworks

-Homework assignments will be regularly released throughout the semester and reinforce class material.
-Homeworks will typically mirror a scenario or common task that a DevOps engineer may face.

 ### Project

 The primary objective of the course will be to allow students to gain experience in incrementally building a continous delivery pipeline from scratch.
 Throughout the semester, students are expected to complete a component of the pipeline by each milestone deadline.
-Students in CSC 791 are expected to implement a research component to their pipline.

-Students are able to choose their own app and technology choices for building a deployment pipeline.
-Otherwise, a default app and technology stack will be provided.

 ##### Milestones